Great Yarmouth railway station

 The station is managed currently by Greater Anglia, which also operates all of the trains that call.
-There is one train per hour to Norwich off-peak, with the service increasing in frequency during peak times.

 History

 Yarmouth Vauxhall

-The Bill for the Yarmouth and Norwich Railway (Y&NR) received Royal Assent on 18 June 1842.
-Work started on the line in April 1843 and the line and its stations were opened on 1 May 1844.
+The Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii) authorising the Yarmouth and Norwich Railway (Y&NR) received royal assent on 18 June 1842.
+Work started on the line in April 1843; the line and its stations were opened on 1 May 1844.
 Great Yarmouth station was originally named Yarmouth Vauxhall.
 The Y&NR line to Norwich through Reedham was the first railway in the county to open.

-On 30 June 1845, a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the Norwich & Brandon Railway came into effect, and Yarmouth Vauxhall station became a Norfolk Railway asset.
+On 30 June 1845, the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) authorising the amalgamation of the Yarmouth and Norwich Railway with the Norwich and Brandon Railway came into effect and Yarmouth Vauxhall station became a Norfolk Railway (NR) asset.

 The Eastern Counties Railway (ECR) and its rival the Eastern Union Railway (EUR) were both sizing up the NR to acquire and expand their railway empire.
-The ECR trumped the EUR by taking over the NR, including Yarmouth-Vauxhall Station on 8 May 1848.
+The ECR trumped the EUR by taking over the NR, including Yarmouth Vauxhall station on 8 May 1848.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
-Actually, Yarmouth Vauxhall became a GER station on 1 July 1862, when the GER took over the ECR and the EUR, before the Bill received Royal Assent.
+By the 1860s, the railways in East Anglia were in financial trouble; most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) was passed on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+Actually, Yarmouth Vauxhall became a GER station on 1 July 1862, when the GER took over the ECR and the EUR, before the bill received royal assent.